Birbwell/simq/readme.md

     // wait some time

-    // None: result not ready or already been retrieved let result: Option<Type3> = sc.get(result_id);
+    // `None` means the result is not ready, or already been retrieved let result: Option<Type3> = sc.get(result_id);
 }
 ```